AnnotationPortal/DatathonandHackathon.github.io/guides/create__X_dataset.md

 Each team should submit the following:

 ##### A. Cleaned Annotation Dataset (.csv)

+*After preprossing --> Prepare the final dataset for upload to our annotation portal*

 - File must contain only tweets that include **one or more of your selected keywords or hashtags**
 - Format the file as follows: